jruels/tf-dev/labs/aap-inventory-creds-ad-hoc/index.md

 ## Run Ad Hoc Commands

-As you've done with Ansible before you can run ad hoc commands from AAP as well.
+Ansible can run ad hoc commands from AAP as well.

-In the web UI go to **Resources → Inventories → First Inventory**
+In the web UI go to **Resources → Inventories → First Inventory-[your initials]**

 - Click **Hosts** at the top of the page to change into the hosts view.
 - Click **Run Command**.